 Although hurricanes do affect the Caribbean coast, due to its geographic location, Izabal is very infrequently subjected to hurricanes.
 The only hurricane on record passing through the Izabal region was in 1887 and was a category 1 hurricane, the lowest category (see attached 1887 - Unnamed - Cat1 Hurricane.JPG).
-The frequency of hurricanes is on a level of once every 100 years or more and thus
+The frequency of hurricanes is on a level of once every 100 years or more and thus poses no risk to the project area.
+Severe flooding can occur as a result of tropical storms or depressions in the region, of which only three have hit Izabal in the past 100 years (see 1934 - Unnamed - Tropical

-Kauffman, J. B.& Uhl, C. in Fire in the Tropical Biota (ed.
-Goldammer, J. G.) 117-134 (Springer, Berlin, 1990).
-Uhl, C., Kauffman, J. B.&Cummings, D. L. Fire in the Venezuelan Amazon 2: Environmental conditions necessary for forest fires in the evergreen rainforest of Venezuela.
+6 Uhl, C., Kauffman, J. B.&Cummings, D. L. Fire in the Venezuelan Amazon 2: Environmental conditions necessary for forest fires in the evergreen rainforest of Venezuela.
 Oikos 53, 176-184 (1988).